Help support

 You can register for a Gaia user account here.

-If you wish to update your existing Gaia user account, you can do so through the top right corner.
+If you wish to update your existing Gaia user account, you can do so through the top right corner in the Archive web GUI.
 Click on your name and then select "My account".
 You can, for example, make an update to your email address.
 The email address is used when you wish to reset your password.

 Upload a user table